sailabtest/flights-search/README.md

-## About Flight Search API ##
+# About Flight Search App #
 This project is about flight search engine that allows you to search for flights and calculates CO2 emissions based on the fligh distance.
-This document demonstrates how the project has been developed and which technologies were used to implement the project.
-We assume the one-way flight only holds few information such as `departure city, destination city, and date` whereas, the return flight details are `flight number, airline, departure time, arrival time, price, and CO2 emissions`.
+You will be able to search for flights based on the departure city, destination city and flight date.

 ## Prerequisites ##